 People use different terms to describe their pain.
 Some of them include:

-What is Chronic Pain?
+What Is Chronic Pain?

 Chronic pain is a type of pain that persists for at least three months.
 Depending on the cause, it may last up to six months or even longer.

-Some examples of chronic pain are:
+Some examples of long-lasting pain are:

-Chronic pain is a common complaint in older adults.
 A person may have more than one chronic pain condition at a time.

 What Causes Chronic Pain?